MendDevs/CSS-Frameworks/README.md

 ##### Available Frameworks

-- [CSS Frameworks](./CSS%20Frameworks.md) – A comprehensive guide to general-purpose, utility-first, component-based, and mobile-focused CSS frameworks.
+- [CSS Frameworks](./CSS%20Frameworks.md) – Covers the types of CSS frameworks: general-purpose, utility-first, component-based, and mobile-focused CSS frameworks.

+- [JavaScript Frameworks](./JavaScript%20Frameworks.md) - An overview on the types of frameworks used in JavaScript.

 <!-- Add more here as you create more files -->
 <!-- Example: